 Learning to Say Goodbye: When to Replace Restaurant Equipment

-Proper maintenance can help you avoid that situation, but sometimes a unit has just come to the end of its useful life.
+Proper maintenance might be able to help you avoid that situation, but sometimes a unit has just come to the end of its useful life.
 The real trick is knowing when to order new equipment so you don’t end up in a jam.
-While there is no foolproof way to predict eminent demise of a commercial refrigerator or fryer, there are some signs that you can watch for that should be pretty good indicators it’s time to replace your kitchen equipment.
+While there is no foolproof way to predict the eminent demise of a commercial refrigerator or fryer, there are some signs you can watch for that should indicate when it’s time to replace your kitchen equipment.

-1. Equipment repair costs are getting to a point.
+- Equipment repair costs are adding up.

-2. The unit is or has become woefully inefficient.
+- The unit has become woefully inefficient.

-3. It’s just not working like it used to.
+- It’s just not working like it used to.

-4. There’s an opportunity to combine two functions into one unit.
+- There’s an opportunity to combine two functions into one unit.

-For instance, if you’re using both a commercial food steamer and a convection oven, you might be able to combine both operations with a combination or combi oven.
+For instance, if you’re using both a commercial food steamer and a convection oven, you might be able to combine both operations with a combi oven.
 That could not only open up some space in a crowded kitchen, it could also save you money because you’re no longer powering two units.